BinaryMoon/wp-toolbelt/readme.txt

 = 3.2 - 28th November 2020 =
 * New: Iframe Privacy Shield.
 Prevents iframes from post content, from being loaded without user consent.
 * Fix: Don't force responsive video size on videos that have an aspect ratio.
+* Fix: Social share description so that social sharing works better on mobile.
 * Add: Heading anchors now include h5 & h6.
 * Add styles to footnotes to ensure scrolled links are readable and not hidden by the WP admin bar.